"I should never have written that damned play."

 To sell."
 "Your day descends from a madman."

-Sophocles' ghost does not depart,
+Sophocles' ghost does not depart, but does rest.

 - Uncle River